Ministry Partner Opportunities

 Feb 24th-March 5th- (COMPLETED) The BLUElab group from University of Michigan will be gathering data and holding workshops for water filter prototypes.

 March 11th-19th - (COMPLETED) Our high school and college students will work in the village for two days and then participate in a youth retreat with the student of Chaguiton.

-October 18th-24th- We will work with the COCODE (village leaders) to develop spiritual disciplines that can be used to multiply disciples wherever we go.
+October 18th-24th- (COMPLETED) We will work with the COCODE (village leaders) to develop spiritual disciplines that can be used to multiply disciples wherever we go.

 How do I go on a trip?

 1.)
 Make sure your passport is up to date.